hansheng654/KTH_bigdata_project/README.md

 Removal of repeated word - done

-Feature Extraction for NN- ???
+Feature Extraction for NN- done

 Feature Extraction for Bayes - SVM - done

+04/10: I realised the importance of feature extraction in NLP.
+I can't get over 61% acc, so working on advanced feature extractions....

 ## Classification and Evaluation
 Classifier Training and optimisation

-NBayes + boosting
+NBayes - Johnny, 60% acc, not good :<

-SVM
+SVM - Jeesup

 Convolutional Neural Network (CNN)